wp-plugins/appointment-booking-calendar/README.txt

 * Tested and fully compatible with WordPress 3.7.x
 * Language updates to make them compatible with the latest WP versions

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 == Upgrade Notice ==

+Very Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.1 =
- Interface modifications.
+* Interface modifications.
- Language updates to make them compatible with the latest WP versions
+* Language updates to make them compatible with the latest WP versions

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support